-A good sign that your in over your head is having a rising credit card balance each month.
-If you’re only making the minimum payments on your cards while you continue to charge, it’s time to make a change.
+A good sign that you’re living beyond your means is having a rising credit card balance each month.
+If you’re only making the minimum payment on your cards while you continue to charge, it’s time to make a change.

 Making the minimum payments on $5,000 in credit card debt will cost you more than $8,000 and take close to 13 years to pay off.

 5. Your housing costs are more than 30% of your monthly income